Hire Track Supplementary Reference

 Reference content.
 This page is supplementary - return when retention from Module 5 is solid AND you have hit the self-serve ceiling.
 Until then, Module 4: Build It Yourself is the path.

 This page is a reference, not a linear read.
-Four topics, jump to your need:
+Jump to your need:

 The developer hiring market reshaped between 2024 and 2026.
 Algorithm interviews stopped filtering for the skill that ships product - the model passes them.
 The question now is whether the candidate can own a system, direct AI tools, and put a thoughtful hand on the output before it merges.